 Grants and funding.
-You’ve probably heard about about them for pushing classroom initiatives, but it often seems like a lot of time, confusion and work to even consider as an avenue.
-For that reason, grants are often pushed aside as an option when more pressing daily tasks need to take place in schools.
+You’ve probably heard about them for pushing classroom initiatives, like new STEAM tools, but it often seems like a lot of time, confusion and work to even consider as an avenue for your classroom or school.
+For that reason, educational grants are often pushed aside as an option when more pressing daily tasks need to take place in schools.

 Technology is becoming more widely available in schools, and research is proving it.
 According to a recently released report from Cambridge International surveying 100 countries, more than:

 - 48% of students reported using desktop computers in the classroom

 - 42% reported using smartphones

 - 43% reported using interactive whiteboards

 Even more incredible is the fact that the United States alone reported the highest usage statistics of hardware with over 75% of classrooms using desktop computers.

 But Why Isn’t EdTech Being Implemented Faster in Schools and Districts?